Random amenable $\mathrm{C}^*$-algebras

 The jump chain is represented by the diagram

-There are two possibilities for what happens at $i=0$: \begin{enumerate}[(I)] \item $0$ is a reflecting barrier (that is, $q_0=\mu_0=0$); \item $-1$ is an absorbing state (that is, with probability $q_0=\frac{\mu_0}{\lambda_0+\mu_0}>0$, $Y_n$ moves from $0$ to $-1$ and stays there). \end{enumerate} The latter case may be thought of as Tyche weighing the option of retiring if ever she finds herself without any students.
+There are two possibilities for what happens at $i=0$: \begin{enumerate}[(I)] \item $0$ is a reflecting barrier (that is, $q_0=\mu_0=0$); \item $-1$ is an absorbing state (that is, with probability $q_0=\frac{\mu_0}{\lambda_0+\mu_0}>0$, $Y_n$ moves from $0$ to $-1$ and stays there). \end{enumerate}

-Tyche keeps track of the inflow and outflow of students by constructing either a UHF algebra (in \S~\ref{section:uhf}) or a simple inductive limit of prime dimension drop algebras (in \S~\ref{section:ai}).
-If she wants a nonzero probability of ending up with a finite structure (a finite matrix algebra or finite-dimensional tracial simplex), then she goes with (\ref{item:retire}).
+We will use the process $(Y_n)_{n\in\nn}$ to construct a random UHF algebra in \S~\ref{section:uhf} and a random simple inductive limit of prime dimension drop algebras in \S~\ref{section:ai}.
+If we want a nonzero probability of ending up with a nontrivial finite structure (a finite matrix algebra or finite-dimensional tracial simplex), then we go with option (\ref{item:retire}).